Shipping and delivery policy

 Consumer data policy

 The Lowitja Institute understands that privacy is important to you, and is committed to complying with the National Privacy Principles (NPPs), which are contained in the Privacy Act 1988 (Privacy Act).
-From 21 December 2001, the NPPs will govern how organisations in the private sector handle ‘personal information’ (which is basically information that can identify you).
+The NPPs govern how organisations in the private sector handle ‘personal information’ (which is basically information that can identify you).

 What information do we collect and how do we use it?